Young people with their bikes on a square in Burkina Faso

 Core area “Transformation of agriculture and food systems” Making agricultural production market-oriented and increasing incomes in rural areas Internal link

 Agriculture has a key role to play in providing food security and reducing poverty in Burkina Faso.
-German development cooperation has been actively involved in this area for many years and has made a major contribution to sustainably increasing production.
-Through the BMZ’s Special Initiative “Transformation of Agricultural and Food Systems”, it has been possible to increase activities in this area.
+There has been active German development cooperation involvement in this area for many years and major contributions have been made towards sustainably increasing production.

 A woman working on a laptop in Burkina Faso